PyGithub/PyGithub/CONTRIBUTING.md

 ```

 If you use 2 factor authentication on your Github account, tests that require a login/password authentication will fail.
 You can use `python -m github.tests Issue139.testCompletion --record --auth_with_token` to use the `oauth_token` field specified in `GithubCredentials.py` when recording a unit test interaction.
-NB that the `password = ""` (empty string is ok) must still be present in `GithubCredentials.py` to run the tests even when the `--auth_with_token` arg is used.
+Note that the `password = ""` (empty string is ok) must still be present in `GithubCredentials.py` to run the tests even when the `--auth_with_token` arg is used.
+Also note that you need to provide the `--auth_with_token` command line argument when running the test, not just when recording.

 ## Coding conventions